 We’re able to do incredible things with our life, but usually, our actions and the career that we choose must be tightly aligned with our values and those things that are MOST meaningful to us.
 Remember, YOUR values, not the values and what’s most meaningful to you.

 Flow & The Rhythms of Nature

 On a more granular level, please spend some time figuring out a way to take breaks long before you think you need them.
-When we wait for our rational mind to trigger this, we’ve already pushed ourselves for too long.
-Try this as an experiment for yourself, if you can.
+When we wait for our rational mind to trigger the need for a break, we’ve already pushed ourselves for too long.
+Try this as an experiment and measure your production activity and quality.

 Who Am I?
 Who Are You?

-I read recently that our identity likely began long before we were even born.
-Our parents gave a great deal of consideration to our names.
-They thought about what it meant to them, and what associations they had with potential names.
+I read recently that our identity likely began long before we were born.
+For instance, our parents likely gave significant consideration to our names.
+They thought about what it meant and their associations with potential names.
 They wondered whether other kids would find it easy to tease you about your name.
 Some people even allowed historical references to enter into the decision-making process.
 A name that we like helps to create a positively charged feeling.
 The opposite could also be true.

 My message is that life can be seen and lived as a journey—an adventure.
 We really should, I think, see ourselves as the author of our own lives.
 At least see yourself as the chief editor.
 Expand things that you like and enjoy.
 Something you don’t like?
 Edit it out.
 Add in an experience that makes you happy.
 Find your pace and find self-care.
 You get the idea.
 Please think about contacting us for counselling if you think it will help.